MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 ## End-user notifications

 End-user notifications for software updates are a key concern for any IT department.
-By default, Microsoft 365 Apps updates automatically in the background.
+By default, Microsoft 365 Apps for enterprise updates automatically in the background.
 If Office is open, notifications will be delivered to the end user over a period of days.
 For a full description of notifications and end-user experience, see [End-user update notifications for Office 365 ProPlus](../end-user-update-notifications-for-office-365-proplus.md).
 IT Pros can optionally silence all end-user Office notifications by using the "Hide update notifications from users" policy.

 > [!NOTE]
 > Notifications related to deadlines cannot be suppressed.